takeshibx/first-validation/README.md

 ls data
 ```

-You will see and extra file in that directory, called `data_hashes.txt`, of
+You will see and extra file in that directory, called `data_hashes.txt`.
-which more soon.

 Next run the data validation script: